W. D. Hamilton: Chasing the Red Queen

 This theory hypothesizes that sex evolved because new and unfamiliar combinations of genes could be presented to parasites, preventing the parasite from preying on that organism: species with sex were able to continuously "run away" from their parasites.
 Likewise, parasites were able to evolve mechanisms to get around the organism's new set of genes, thus perpetuating an endless race.

 Return to Britain

 In 1980, he was elected a Fellow of the Royal Society, and in 1984, he was invited by Richard Southwood to be the Royal Society Research Professor in the Department of Zoology at Oxford, and a fellow of New College, where he remained until his death.

 His collected papers, entitled Narrow Roads of Gene Land, began to be published in 1996.
 The first volume was entitled Evolution of Social Behaviour.

+In 1998, Hamilton co-authored the paper "Spora and Gaia" with Tim Lenton, proposing that marine algae's tendency to release dimethyl sulfide, which in turn acts as a chemical precursor for cloud condensation nuclei, is an adaptive trait, as the algae can use the clouds to disperse themselves around the world.

 Social evolution

 The field of social evolution, of which Hamilton's Rule has central importance, is broadly defined as being the study of the evolution of social behaviours, i.e. those that impact on the fitness of individuals other than the actor.
 Social behaviours can be categorized according to the fitness consequences they entail for the actor and recipient.
 A behaviour that increases the direct fitness of the actor is mutually beneficial if the recipient also benefits, and selfish if the recipient suffers a loss.
 A behaviour that reduces the fitness of the actor is altruistic if the recipient benefits, and spiteful if the recipient suffers a loss.
 This classification was first proposed by Hamilton in 1964.

 Hamilton also proposed the coevolution theory of autumn leaf color as an example of evolutionary signalling theory.